Outsourcing: India overview

 Foreign exchange regulations can apply if an investment is made in India.
 While there is no prior approval required, there can be post investment filings that must be complied with.

-An OSP licence from the DoT may be required (see Question 2, Business process).
+An other service provider (OSP) licence from the Department of Telecommunications (DoT) may be required (see Question 2, Business process).

 Principally, there are two structures used in an outsourcing transaction in India: